Anyone who's ever dipped their toe into the business pool will know just how tough the journey to 11 years old would be.

 This is a tricky one.
 I've been through this in my earlier stages of business and it was really hard on my team.

 When you first start, you will have people who are so loyal and so dedicated to the business.
-Most likely, they will not be paid at market-wage either.
+Most likely, they will not be paid at market wage either.
 But they stay because they love the business and its vision and mission.

 But once you start growing, 80% of that team will no longer keep up.
 The style and nature of your business will change quickly.
-And if you hold onto the team members who have not left despite the changes, it will most likely bring a lot of challenge onto the team.
+And if you hold onto the team members who have not left despite the changes, it will most likely bring a lot of challenges onto the team.